 Second, add the best scores from the exams you took and ask yourself if you would apply to a medical school with the score you have right now.
 Remember these scores reflect the best-case scenario.

 If you say yes, then you’re ready.
 If you said no, then take some more time to review.

 If your best case scenario didn’t make you confident enough, allow yourself more time to breathe, reflect, and do what can to boost confidence in yourself.
-Read the review of the best MCAT preparation courses and assess if you need to take one of the prep courses to ace the exam.

 What’s important is to keep yourself sane and well-rested while preparing for the MCAT.